yangshiteng/DS04---Decision-Tree-and-Random-Forest/README.md

 - The very end of the tree is called 'Leaf Nodes' or just 'Leaves'
 - The nodes between Root and Leaves are called 'Internal Nodes' or 'Branches'

+The leaf that contains a mixture of labels is called 'impure leaf' The leaf that contains only one label is called 'pure leaf'

+There are several ways to quantify the impurity of leaves:
+1. Gini Impurity
+2. Entropy
+3. Information Gain

+Gini Impurity for Categorical Feature:
+1.